majn/telegram-purple/README.md

 Building the Adium Plugin
 -------------------------

 Compiling with XCode is a little bit problematic, since it requires you to compile Adium first to get the necessary framework files.
-My advice is to just use the [prebuilt bundle](https://github.com/majn/telegram-purple/releases), but if you really want to do it, follow those steps.
+My advice is to just use the [prebuilt bundle](https://github.com/majn/telegram-purple/releases), but if you really want to do it, follow these steps:

 1. Get the Adium source, compile it with XCode and copy the build output into telegram-adium/Frameworks/Adium.
 It should contain at least Adium.framework, AdiumLibpurple.framework and AIUitilies.framework
 2. Open the Adium source code, go to ./Frameworks and copy libglib.framework and libpurple.framework into telegram-adium/Frameworks/Adium